THUDM/CogVLM/README.md

   --english             only output English
   --quant {8,4}         quantization bits
 ```
-Note that during training, the prompt words for English Q&A pairs are 'Q: A:'.

 ### Web Demo
 We provide a [web demo](http://36.103.203.44:7861/) based on [Gradio](https://gradio.app).